Creating connections, understanding, and mutual support

 For our Autistic Peer Support Group in particular, connecting with neurokin over shared autistic experiences can be incredibly profound and uplifting.

-Our community includes people of all ages and life stages, but our current support groups are specifically for adults.
+Our community includes people of all ages and life stages, but our current support group is specifically for Autistic adults.

-For structured support specifically designed for young people, we highly recommend the I CAN Network's online autistic-led mentoring programs, which provide excellent autistic-led mentoring across Australia.
+For structured support specifically designed for young people, we highly recommend the I CAN Network's online Autistic-led mentoring programs.

 Reframing Autism is an Australian not-for-profit organisation led by and for autistic people.